Ability to find and fix vulnerabilities continuously throughout the development process.

 Whether CIS, NIST, PCI, FedRAMP or another industry standard, compliance frameworks set forth a minimum standard that must be met to strengthen the weakest link in the chain.
 Security leaders and industry regulators are increasingly demanding that organizations continually measure their effectiveness at maintaining protection or prove it to auditors.
 This need to demonstrate that effective security measures were employed has further driven the need for continuous monitoring in the cloud.

 With the increase in continuous software delivery, there is an opportunity for us to improve the quality of software throughout each stage of development and delivery.
 Continuous monitoring allows us to conduct security assessments along the way, rather than at the end of a long development cycle when necessary changes can cause expensive delays.
 The best practice is much more than automated testing -- continuous security monitoring needs to take place before, during and after development and deployment.

-The Evident Security Platform was built for continuous monitoring of AWS and other public clouds that have an API control plane.
-Using read-only access of the AWS API, ESP securely collects data about your AWS services and continuously performs checks against our standard 120+ security best practices, as well as any custom signatures you’ve defined, to determine if there are any potentially exploitable vulnerabilities.
+The Evident Security Platform was built for continuous monitoring of public clouds that have an API control plane.
+Using read-only access of the AWS or Azure API, ESP securely collects data about your cloud services and continuously performs checks against our security best practices, as well as any custom security checks you’ve defined, to determine if there are any potentially exploitable vulnerabilities.

-Depending on the minimal scanning intervals set by the distinct AWS services, you can set your scanning intervals to as often as every 5 minutes or as long as 120 minutes, however the default for all services is set to every 15 minutes.
+Depending on setup, events can be sent to ESP and analyzed within seconds of changes happening, or you can set scanning intervals set for each service to be as often as every 5 minutes or as long as 120 minutes.
 Similarly, you can control how often reports are automatically generated in the ESP Dashboard, however you can manually refresh the dashboard and reports as needed.